 Tea tree has been well-known and traditionally used by its’ powerful healing properties for centuries.
 It’s clinically tested as having excellent anti-inflammatory and antimicrobial effects that can resolve clogged pores by bacteria.
-It’s oil extract can cure not only acne, but also bacterial and fungal infections, cold sores, chickenpox, psoriasis, dry cuticles, head lice, insect bites and sores and sun burns.
+Its oil extract can cure not only acne, but also bacterial and fungal infections, cold sores, chickenpox, psoriasis, dry cuticles, head lice, insect bites and sores and sunburns.
 The University of Maryland Medical Center’s study reveals the tea tree oil is able to treat acne as efficiently as the benzoyl peroxide.
 Even, causes the least hazards of sides effects.

 Typically, astringents contained products used for acne treatment tend to cause skin dryness unnecessarily.
-Worsens the condition, skin become more damaged and sensitive.
-In contrast, tea trea oil is 100% natural, made by the steam distillation of the leaves of tea tree, called Melaleuca Alternifolia.
+Worsens the condition, the skin becomes more damaged and sensitive.
+In contrast, tea tree oil is 100% natural, made by the steam distillation of the leaves of tea tree, called Melaleuca Alternifolia.
 Originates from Australia.
 The tea tree oil is precedently proven as one the most common method of self-treating acne for its’ mild-antiseptic and soothing properties.
 Particularly, utilized in case of mild to moderate acne vulgaris (blackheads, whiteheads and pimples).